 The temperament and personality of this breed are somewhat eccentric, as a result of its parents’ bipolar traits.
-Combined, you get a protective, loyal, intelligent, and sweet little pooch.
+Combined, you get a protective, loyal, intelligent, and easy going sweet little pooch.

 For one, it’s a friendly dog and bonds well in the home if you have kids.
-In the same coin, it’s very protective and loyal making it a great watchdog and companion on your property.
-In fact, a hippo dog is likely to be found on the alert in the middle of the night.
+In the same coin, it’s very protective and loyal making it a great watchdog and companion on your property due to its Shar-Pei influence.
+In fact, a mini hippo dog is likely to be found on the alert in the middle of the night.

 Although it’s protective nature sometimes may aggravate into jealousy.
 If your mini pup shows this trait, it’d be better off as a solo pet or trained with a companion from an early age.

 Due to its loyal nature, a mini hippo dog may grow anxious if it’s left alone most of the day.
 In other words, if you work a 9-5 job, this breed isn’t the right one for you.